carlosgoe/snake-rl/README.md

 # snake-rl

-An Python implementation of Snake that can be run in a Jupyter notebook (with or without UI) and eventually serves as a reinforcement learning environment.
+A Python implementation of Snake that can be run in a Jupyter notebook (with or without UI) and eventually serves as a reinforcement learning environment.

 Policy gradient and deep Q learning algorithms (implemented with TensorFlow and Keras) are used to train an agent to play the game.
 The neural network configuration can be saved as a .h5 file.